Abstracting and IndexingРИНЦ

 The Authors shall provide or should be ready to provide written authorization for the use of such material at the request of the Editor or Publisher.

 The article cannot be published if the Authors fail to obtain the following rights on the use of borrowed material:

 The reproduction of tables, figures, or snippets of text (more than 400 words) from other sources is permitted, if the Authors:

-In accordance with the Editorial policy of the Publishing house FINANCE and CREDIT, the following is not valid:
+In accordance with the Editorial policy of Publishing house FINANCE and CREDIT, the following is not valid:

-Primary sources, Authorship and Conflict of interest
+Primary Sources, Authorship and Conflict of Interest

 The Authors should refer to publications relevant to the submitted work.
 The data obtained privately (talk, discussion or correspondence with third parties) should not be used or presented without explicit written permission from the original source.
 Information from confidential sources should not be used without the express of written permission of the Authors of the works relating to such sources.

 Only the persons who have made a significant contribution to the development of a plan of work, design, execution or interpretation of the study may be the Authors of the publications.
 All those who have made a significant contribution to the work should be marked as Co-authors.
 When study participants made significant contributions in a certain direction in a research project, they should be listed as individuals making a significant contribution to this study.